 What volunteers do

-Whether providing on the ground support or raising community awareness, Victoria State Emergency Service (SES) values people who can use their varied skills and experiences to act in a wide range of roles.
+Whether providing on the ground support or raising community awareness, the Victoria State Emergency Service (VICSES) values people who can use their varied skills and experiences to act in a wide range of roles.

 We rely on our volunteers to provide on the ground support in emergencies, from responding to natural disasters such as flood, storm, tsunami and earthquake, to supporting other emergency services organisations.

 Volunteering in an operational role may include:

 - General rescue in response to flood, storm, tsunami and earthquake

 - Rescue from road incidents